 Interestingly, there was never a good learning algorithm that could induce an ordered list of rules from surface forms, or even from underlying-surface pairs.
-By contrast, for some reason there's a big literature on learning algorithms in OT.
+By contrast, there's a big literature on learning algorithms in OT.

 In OT, under the assumption of a finite, universal constraint set...